hubgit/curl-etag/README.md

-# GitHub Action for curl
+# GitHub Action for cURL with ETag support

-Wraps the curl CLI to be used in GitHub Actions.
-See also [GitHub Action for wget](https://github.com/marketplace/actions/github-action-for-wget).

-## Features
- * make http requests
+ * Fetch files using cURL with ETag support
- * http errors are treated as errors
+ * HTTP errors are treated as errors

 ## Usage

-### GitHub Actions
 ```
 on: push
 jobs: